yrf1/yrf1.github.io/_posts/2020-01-07-on-phd-applications.md

 When you are applying for a CS PhD, you can be taking an important step in your life.
 Here are some tips on applying so that you can place your best foot forward.

 <br>
-I have had an unsuccessful round of PhD applications, but two years later I finally landed myself into UIUC and a lab that is my top choice.
-Based on my experience, here are valuable things that I've learned:
+I have had an unsuccessful round of PhD applications, but 1-2 years later I finally landed myself into UIUC and a top-choice lab.
+Comparing my experience, this is what I've done differently and what I think helped.
 * A
 * A
 <br />